 Advanced Placement (AP) Credit

 Each May, participating high schools provide their students with an opportunity to take examinations in a variety of subject areas through the Advanced Placement program (AP), sponsored by the College Board and administered by the Educational Testing Service (ETS).
 Students who achieve a grade of 3 or above may receive college credit on the basis of these examinations.
 Credit given through the AP program does not apply toward the residency requirement for graduation.
-Included is a current AP credit listing.
+Included is a current AP credit listing (PDF)

 Advanced Placement Credit Award Statement